luerhard/chapter_regression_and_artifical/main.md

 Those exploratory techniques are by no means new to social sciences.
 However, [!uml] does provide novel ways to analyse large amounts of text and social networks, both kinds of data often associated with the digital age and computational social science [@heibergerInstallingComputationalSocial2016].
-In particular, the "automatic" categorization of large corpora has found many applications to social phenomena [@evans:MachineTranslationMining.2016].
+In particular, the 'automatic' categorization of large corpora has found many applications to social phenomena [@evans:MachineTranslationMining.2016].
 Topic models, for instance, represent one of the most used [!nlp] tools in the social sciences [@mcfarland:DifferentiatingLanguageUsage.2013; @heibergerFacetsSpecializationIts2021].
 In addition, the detection of communities in networks resembles prominent ideas of social groups [@fortunato:CommunityDetectionGraphs.2010].

-The importance of [!uml] notwithstanding, our chapter's focus is on [!sml].\todo[author=JS]{missing here is some brief reasoning on how SML is different from UML; see comment in markdown}
+The importance of [!uml] notwithstanding, our chapter's focus is on [!sml].\todo[author=JS]{RHH: missing here is some brief reasoning on how SML is different from UML; see comment in markdown}
 <!--
 What is somewhat missing here is some brief reasoning on how SML is different from UML (inductive relation to theory, exploratory / data mining in terms data analysis).
 In contrast, what is the purpose of SML?
 What does it do?
 Can you perhaps make an example just to briefly illustrate the use of a SML?
 Perhaps the brief example could be used as well to delineate the difference between TS and SML further down.
 -->